Methodology

 • Adding data in the 2016 release, following the introduction of the early years pupil premium (EYPP) in April 2015, for disadvantaged 3 and 4-year-olds.
 The eligibility criteria for EYPP changed in April 2018 and the statistics have incorporated these changes.

-• Adding an additional breakdown by year group in the 2022 release.
+• Adding an additional breakdown by year group in the 2022 release to one of the underlying data files.

 The Department has a set of statistical policies in line with the Code of Practice for Statistics.